Finbuckle/Finbuckle.MultiTenant/docs/Options.md

 Both named and unnamed options are modified per-tenant.
 The same delegate passed to `WithPerTenantOptions<TOptions>` is applied to all options generated of type `TOptions` regardless of the option name.

 ## Options Caching
 Internally ASP.NET Core caches options, and Finbuckle.MultiTenant extends this to cache options per tenant.
-Caching occurs when a `TOptions` instance is retreived via `Value` or `Get` on the injected `IOptions<TOptions>` (or derived) instance for the first time for a tenant.
+Caching occurs when a `TOptions` instance is retrieved via `Value` or `Get` on the injected `IOptions<TOptions>` (or derived) instance for the first time for a tenant.

 `IOptions<TOptions>` instances are always regenerated when injected so any caching only lasts as long as the specific instance.